pingcap/docs-cn/system-variables.md

 - Default value: `OFF`
 - This variable controls whether to enable the General Plan Cache feature.

+### tidb_enable_historical_stats

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Type: Boolean
+- Default value: `OFF`
+- This variable is used for an unreleased feature. **Do not change the variable value**.

 ### tidb_enable_index_merge <span class="version-mark">New in v4.0</span>

 > **Note:**